Jan van Breda Kolff

 Jan van Breda Kolff (born December 16, 1951) is an American former professional basketball player and college coach.
-The son of coach Butch van Breda Kolff and grandson of Dutch soccer player Jan van Breda Kolff, he played from 1974 to 1976 for the Denver Nuggets, Kentucky Colonels, and Virginia Squires in the American Basketball Association, and the New York/New Jersey Nets in the National Basketball Association.
+The son of coach Butch van Breda Kolff and grandson of Dutch soccer player Jan van Breda Kolff, he played from 1974 to 1976 for the Denver Nuggets, Kentucky Colonels, and Virginia Squires in the American Basketball Association, and 1976 to 1983 for the New York/New Jersey Nets in the National Basketball Association.
 From 1970 to 1974 he played for Vanderbilt University, and in 1974 he led the Commodores to a Southeastern Conference championship as SEC Player of the Year.

 He also spent two years in Italy, from 1983 to 1985, helping Italian team Virtus Bologna win a championship.